oasp/oasp4j-ide/README.md

 tools-oasp4j-ide
 ================

-tool to automate setup and update of development environment (for Java projects)
+Tool to automate setup and update of development environment (for Java projects).
+See our [wiki](wiki) for further details.